-Sponsored by Deutsche Bank for the fourth consecutive year, Frieze Education encompasses ‘Frieze Teen’ workshops with major artists and cultural organizations across New York that illuminate the journey of an art work from creation to exhibition.
-For ‘Frieze Teens’ 2016, participants have met with artists such as TJ Wilcox, Jessi Reaves, and visited contemporary galleries, museums and non-profit art spaces including Dieu Donné, Bridget Donahue Gallery, Materials for the Arts, MoMA PS1, Project Projects and White Columns.
+Sponsored by Deutsche Bank for the fourth consecutive year, Frieze Education encompasses ‘Frieze Teen’ workshops with major artists and cultural organizations across New York that illuminate the journey of artwork from creation to exhibition.
+For ‘Frieze Teens’ 2016, participants met with artists such as TJ Wilcox, and Jessi Reaves, and visited contemporary galleries, museums, and non-profit art spaces including Dieu Donné, Bridget Donahue Gallery, Materials for the Arts, MoMA PS1, Project Projects and White Columns.
 Frieze Teens have created the Young People’s Guide to the Fair in collaboration with Project Projects and will also serve as volunteer tour guides at Frieze New York for visiting school groups.

 On Sunday, May 8, the Frieze Teens will present a film about their experience of Frieze Education, in the Auditorium at Frieze New York.